-Steve Quake is Head of Science at the Chan Zuckerberg Initiative, overseeing a shared, comprehensive strategy across CZI’s science program and technology teams, the CZ Biohub Network, and the newly-announced Chan Zuckerberg Institute for Advanced Biological Imaging.
+Stephen Quake is Head of Science at the Chan Zuckerberg Initiative, where he oversees CZI’s science grant programs, technology development, and the CZ Biohub Network.

 His contributions to science are varied and include invention of the biological equivalent of the integrated circuit, development of whole organism cell atlases, and creation of diagnostics that have made medicine safer by replacing invasive biopsies such as amniocentesis with simple blood tests.
 Quake has received numerous awards for his discoveries and has been elected to several scientific honorary societies, including the National Academy of Sciences, the National Academy of Engineering, The National Academy of Medicine and the National Academy of Inventors.
 He has published more than 300 papers which have been cumulatively cited more than 100,000 times.